UberStudent: System, software, reviews

-Nearly all of UberStudent's software was free and open-source and its core programs cross-platform so its adopters can avoid vendor lock-in, whether with Windows, Mac OS X, or Linux.
+Nearly all of UberStudent's software was free and open-source and its core programs cross-platform so its adopters could avoid vendor lock-in, whether with Windows, Mac OS X, or Linux.
 The tech review site Dedoimedo reviewed UberStudent as containing a "superb" collection of "smartly selected" programs, "probably the best when it comes to serious work", with each "stitched into the fabric of the operating system".
 Tech columnist Jack Wallen said UberStudent "contains so many education-specific tools you will be spending your first days with it just marveling at what the developers have packed into one single operating system."

 UberStudent's core programs for academic work were clustered within an applications menu entry, Education, where they were organized by sub-categories, including for Reading, Research and Writing, Self-Management, Study Aids, Subjects, and Utilities, which themselves have sub-categories.
 In addition to its academic-specific application set, reviewers have noted UberStudent's inclusion of templates for academic work and "tons" of on-board how-to guides as "welcome additions" that are "often missing" from other operating systems.
 UberStudent also contained a full range of student-oriented programs in the Multimedia, Games, Graphics, Internet, and several other categories.
 Within a separate menu, it contained select cloud computing applications that have been described as containing additions "you don't often see elsewhere".

 Within its stated intent to couple user-friendliness with security and stability, UberStudent production releases were based on Xubuntu Long Term Stable releases, which stems from the Debian branch of Linux.
 UberStudent included numerous unique applications developed by Ewen, plus its own Update Manager using the deb file format to manage and update the platform.